THE GREAT SOUTHERN ALPS MILER

 From the head of the lake runners follow the 4×4 track around the lake and across the outlet stream and down into the Waiau Valley and turn right to head up the St James Cycleway track and onto the 4×4 track to the historic rabbit control fence (30.86km) the fence starts at the river and goes all the way out to Kaikoura and was dug in by hand!

-From the fence the course follows old 4×4 and stock tracks up the Waiau valley, picking up the Te Aroha Trail up to the Caroline Bivy (38.99km).
-From the bivy runners turn back down the trail following it down to the 4×4 track at the Waiau crossing (48.72km).
+From the fence the course follows old 4×4 and stock tracks up the Waiau valley, to the new the Te Aroha trail hut.
+From the hut runners turn back down the trail following it down to the 4×4 track at the Waiau crossing (48.72km).

 From the aid station the course heads upto the walkway track and follows a mix of walkway and 4×4 trail up the Henry to the new Anne hut in the middle of the Irishman Flat (84.18km).
 Turning at the hut runners return back down to the Henry aid station via another mix of walkway, 4×4 and stock trails and the Henry swingbridge.